TirousCoded/TAUL/docs/symbols.md

 # Symbols

-TAUL defines a system of *symbol IDs* which are used throughout the frontend and backend to describe terminal/non-terminal symbols in a variaty of circumstances.
+TAUL defines a system of *symbol IDs* which are used throughout the frontend/backend to describe terminal/non-terminal symbols in a variaty of circumstances, such as when querying the FIRST/FOLLOW/prefix sets of production rules, or when symbol information needs to be communicated between pipeline components.

 ## Symbol Types